OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     }
     ```

-    You'll notice in this code that your asynchronous function returns a JavaScript Promise with the data from the IEX Trading API.
-Asynchronous custom functions require you to either return a new Promise or use JavaScript's async/await syntax.

     3. In order for Excel to properly run this function, you must add some metadata to the **./config/customfunctions.json** file.

+    You'll notice that this JSON file describes the function, listing the types and dimensionality of the results and parameters.

     ```json
     {